 Forthcoming discussion papers

-Research Section Discussion Meeting (rescheduled from April 2020)
+Research Section Online Interactive Discussion Meeting (rescheduled from April 2020)

-'Quasi-stationary Monte Carlo methods and the ScaLE algorithm'; by Murray Pollock, Paul Fearnhead, Adam M Johansen and Gareth O Roberts.
+The discussion paper 'Quasi-stationary Monte Carlo methods and the ScaLE algorithm' will be presented by Murray Pollock, Paul Fearnhead, Adam M Johansen and Gareth O Roberts.

 Discussion meeting on statistical aspects of the Covid‐19 pandemic